MattBoatman/menu/README.md

 You can see the redux connected error message if you fudge one of the URLs.

 ## Future Improvements:

+The images are just all random sizes pulled from Google.
+This could be optimized as I do percent sizes so it is not consistent.

 Handle loading indicators.
 I started to add a redux connected loading indicator for when the state machine has `isFetching: true` but the resources are so small all I would get is a annoying flash of a loader.
 I also did not think adding a timeout was appropriate.